tobyfree/mv2_mv3_converter_fingerprinting/readme.md

 │   ├── large-dataset/
 │   │   ├── V2/               # Original V2 used as "benign" baseline
 │   │   │   └── converted/    # Converted from V2 to V3 by EMC
-│   │   └── V3/               # Original V3 to be scored
+│   │   └── V3/               # Original V3 to be scored and used for MV3 only analysis
 │   └── malicious-dataset/
-│       └── V2/               # Original V2 used as "malicious" baseline
+│       ├── V2/               # Original V2 used as "malicious" baseline
-│           └── converted/    # Converted from V2 to V3 by EMC
+│       │    └── converted/    # Converted from V2 to V3 by EMC
+│       └── V3/               # Original V3 to be used for MV3 only analysis
 ├── results/                  # All outputs (CSV, JSON, HTML) ├── config.yaml               # All pipeline settings
 ├── run_pipeline.py           # Master controller script